Thomas P. Gallanis

 He received a B.A. summa cum laude with distinction in history from Yale University, a J.D. from the University of Chicago Law School, where he held a Bradley Fellowship in Legal History, and an LL.M. with first class honors in legal history and comparative law and a Ph.D. in legal history from Cambridge University.
 At Cambridge, he was a Benefactors’ Scholar of St. John's College and was awarded the Hamson prize in comparative law, the Mansergh prize in history, and the Wright and Hughes prizes for academic excellence.

-He has held year-long fellowships at All Souls College, Oxford, and at the Institute for Advanced Study, Princeton.
-He has served as the Herbert Smith visiting professor in the law faculty of Cambridge University and as the Mason Ladd Distinguished Visiting Professor of Law at the University of Iowa.
+He has been elected to full-year fellowships as a visiting fellow of All Souls College in Oxford and as a Mellon fellow at the Institute for Advanced Study in Princeton.
+He has also been the Herbert Smith Freehills visitor in the law faculty of Cambridge University and a visiting fellow of Magdalene College.
+He is currently a part-time visiting fellow at the University of St. Andrews.

 Professor Gallanis teaches a course on The Development of the Western European Legal Tradition.